pagliares/jakarta-ee-data-sources-hands-on/README.md

  ./asadmin version (version of Payara/Glassfish installed)

+## Example 01 - Creating a datasource with default JNDI name (jdbc/__default) and JPA

+<a href="Source_Code/01/datasource-jpa">01 - Creating a datasource with default JNDI name and JPA</a>

  ./asadmin deploy target/datasource-jpa-1.0-SNAPSHOT.war (Deploy to the Glassfish/Payara)

  ./asadmin redeploy --name datasource-jpa-1.0-SNAPSHOT target/datasource-jpa-1.0-SNAPSHOT.war (Redeploy to the Glassfish/Payara.
 The parameter --name only worked when I used the name of the war file, without war).

 curl localhost:8080/datasource-jpa-1.0-SNAPSHOT/rest/company/1

-## Example 01 - Creating a datasource with default JNDI name (jdbc/__default) and JPA

-<a href="Source_Code/01/datasource-jpa">01 - Creating a datasource with default JNDI name and JPA</a>

 ## Example 02 - Creating a datasource with default JNDI name (jdbc/__default) and JDBC

 <a href="Source_Code/02/datasource-jdbc">02 - Creating a datasource with default JNDI name and JDBC</a>

+ ./asadmin deploy target/datasource-jpa-1.0-SNAPSHOT.war (Deploy to the Glassfish/Payara)

+ ./asadmin redeploy --name datasource-jdbc-1.0-SNAPSHOT target/datasource-jdbc-1.0-SNAPSHOT.war (Redeploy to the Glassfish/Payara.
+The parameter --name only worked when I used the name of the war file, without war).

+curl localhost:8080/datasource-jdbc-1.0-SNAPSHOT/rest/company/1